GNTC names semi-finalists for 2020 GOAL award

-Four Georgia Northwestern Technical College students have been selected as the college’s semi-finalists for the Georgia Occupational Award of Leadership, according to Trish Wiggins, coordinator for the college’s GOAL program.
+Four Georgia Northwestern Technical College (GNTC) students have been selected as the college’s semi-finalists for the Georgia Occupational Award of Leadership (GOAL), according to Trish Wiggins, coordinator for the college’s GOAL program.

-Listed are students chosen as semi-finalists for the GOAL award showing (from left to right) the student’s name, county of residence, program of study, GNTC campus and nominating instructor:
+Here are the students chosen as semi-finalists for the GOAL award, with the student’s name, county of residence, program of study, GNTC campus and nominating instructor:

 - Christina Bullock, Gordon, Echocardiography, Floyd County Campus, Dawn Irwin